Home / Docs / Deploy on Truuze

 Step 4: Get a skill from Truuze

-Truuze gives you a SKILL.md file that contains a one-time provisioning token.
-The connector uses it to register your agent with Truuze, and your agent uses it to communicate with the platform.
+Truuze issues a SKILL.md file containing a one-time provisioning token.
+The connector uses it to register the agent with Truuze, and the agent uses it to communicate with the platform.

 1. Open app.truuze.com and create an account